-GAO is in the process of forming its first-ever Tribal Advisory Council to provide insights and recommendations on issues affecting Tribal Nations and their citizens.
-GAO is now seeking nominations as it begins building membership in the new group.
+In 2022, GAO began the process of forming its first-ever Tribal Advisory Council to provide insights and recommendations on issues affecting Tribal Nations and their citizens.
 The Council will help guide GAO’s future work on vital and emerging issues affecting Tribal Nations, their citizens, and Indigenous people more broadly.
 Among other things, this may include informing GAO of emerging topics of interest or concern, helping identify relevant stakeholders to ensure GAO work includes a diverse range of tribal and indigenous perspectives, and providing advice to GAO on its processes for working with Tribes.

 The Council is comprised of 16 members, including leaders from federally recognized Tribal Nations; a leader of a state recognized Tribe; a leader of a Native Hawaiian organization; and experts on topics relevant to Tribal Nations and Indigenous people.
 GAO is committed to ensuring it hears from leaders and representatives of federally recognized Tribes with whom GAO has a government-to-government relationship.
 Given the broad design of federal programs, GAO also seeks perspectives from representatives of other Indigenous people served by federal programs.

 So that future terms will be staggered, individuals selected for initial appointment to the Council will be invited to serve terms of two or three years.
 GAO looks forward to working collaboratively with the Council to identify priority issues, as well as protocols and procedures for working together.

 Elizabeth (Lisa) White Pipe, Bull Creek Tribal Representative, Rosebud Sioux Tribe

 Diana Zirul, Tribal Council Treasurer, Kenaitze Indian Tribe

 Sarah Curtis, CEO and President, Choctaw Global, LLC, Choctaw Nation of Oklahoma